 Value of the Tour:

 • Engage in an active, exciting experience on the ground in Israel linking its modern water challenges to contemporary environmental issues and Jewish sources

 • Explore solutions to water scarcity, one of the most pressing problems in contemporary Israel

-Time: Three hours thirty minutes, excluding travel time to and from site.
+Time: 3.5 Hours, excl. travel time to and from site

 Participants enter hewn-out spring (optional).
 Interactive presentation by educator guide about Israel’s water challenges and examples of innovative green-technology solutions, Group discussion of the issue, Refreshments sitting in the Eretz Yisrael Tree Garden

 12:00-12:30 Guided hike back to bus; Summary and conclusions